seiyria/sublime-dreams/README.md

 ============
 The build system currently only has the option to build an individual file or an environment.
 It searches for an environment by checking each parent folder recursively until it finds a .dme file.
 If it does not find one, it will only compile the current file.
 If multiple environments are found in the same folder, the first one will be chosen.

 There are options to launch the environment in Dream Seeker or Dream Daemon.
+By default, **running a new Dream Seeker instance will kill a previous one**.
+This helps prevent RSC locking and makes testing a bit easier.

 Snippet Autocompletion
 ======================